 - Never be afraid to call your parents or a trusted adult

 At such a hectic time, it’s important to remember the little things.
 The smallest mistake at a time like this could result in lifelong repercussions.

 Now is a great time to run through our list or a list of your own that will ensure safety.
 With a big life ahead, it’s up to both students and parents to ensure graduates capitalize on all of their hard work.

-If you have any questions or find yourself in a situation that requires legal assistance, the experts at Mann, Wyatt & Tanksley for Jefferson City can help you get through.
+If you have any questions or find yourself in a situation that requires legal assistance, the experts at Mann Wyatt Tanksley Injury Attorneys for Jefferson City can help you get through.
 Having decades of legal expertise on your side, especially an in-depth understanding of auto-related incidents, can make your situation much more understandable and manageable.

 Our law firm was founded in 1999 by attorney Scott Mann.
 With more than 50 combined years of trial and litigation experience, we are one of the Midwest’s most qualified firms practicing exclusively in personal injury, including car accidents, truck accidents, wrongful death, and workers’ compensation.